Hello Daydreamers!

 Are you planning a baby shower?
 Look qt this “It’s a Girl” Topper.

-Tip: Materials that are strong and double-sided like Metallic Posterboard are also great for this type of project. (you don’t need to make a backside cut)
+Tip: Strong and double-sided materials like Metallic Posterboard are also excellent for this type of project. (you don’t need to make a backside cut)

 Isn’t it adorable?

-Check out how the paper you choose for your projects can make the difference!
+Check out how the paper you choose for your projects can make a difference!

-Wouldn’t this ‘Yay!”
-Topper look great on a luau cake.
+I think this ‘Yay!” topper would look great on a luau cake!

 Let’s not forget about Christmas!